mwhite4/MADpatterns/README.md

 # MADpatterns
-MADpatterns is a tool for Modeling and Analysis of 1D patterns
+MADpatterns is a tool for Modeling and Analysis of 1D patterns developed in the lab of Prof. Nancy Kleckner at Harvard University

 For a detailed user guide and information on the relevance of this program to studying meiotic recombination events, please read our manuscript currently available on bioRxiv and soon to be available in Methods in Molecular Biology.